schnerring/hugo-mod-json-resume/README.md

 The module offers a simple CSS stylesheet [assets/css/json-resume.css](./assets/css/json-resume.css) that you can use.

-Use the `json-resume` shortcode to in markdown files:
+Use the `json-resume` shortcode in markdown files:

 ```markdown
 ---